 The vegetative state is rare.
 Traditionally, a vegetative state has been considered a long-lasting (chronic) disorder.
-That is, if a person appears to be in a vegetative state but recovers some mental (cognitive) function in a few weeks, that person was never in a vegetative state.
+That is, if a person appears to be in a vegetative state at first but recovers some mental (cognitive) function in a few weeks, that person was never in a vegetative state.

 A vegetative state occurs when the cerebrum (the largest part of the brain) is severely damaged (making mental function impossible), but the reticular activating system is still functional (making wakefulness possible).
 The reticular activating system controls whether a person is awake (wakefulness).
 It is a system of nerve cells and fibers located deep within the upper part of the brain stem (the part of the brain that connects the cerebrum with the spinal cord).

 Most commonly, a vegetative state is caused by severe brain damage due to

 A disorder that deprives the brain of oxygen, such as cardiac arrest or respiratory arrest